-The North Georgian Bay Shoreline and Islands Conservation Reserve is located within the HIWEC study area, and within 19 m of a proposed WTG, along the south side of the HIFN I.R. #2 lands (MNRF, 2014a).
+The North Georgian Bay Shoreline and Islands Conservation Reserve is located within the HIWEC study area, and within 19 m of a proposed WTG, along the south side of the HIFN I.R. #2 lands (Ontario Ministry of Natural Resources and Forestry (MNRF), 2014a).
 This conservation reserve stretches along the coastline and inland environments that support numerous wetlands and wildlife habitat, including habitats for the Massasauga Rattlesnake and Caspian Tern (MNRF, 2006).